mayajanvier/S2S_weather/README.md

 _Work in progress: DRUnetAll to unify all these variants under a single structure._

 ## Evaluating models
-Samely, you can run the inference for these models using `inference.py`, as well as compute the baselines results, that is to say the Raw model (IFS) we are trying to post-process and the climatology based on ERA5.
+Samely, you can run the inference for these models using `inference.py`, as well as compute the baseline results, that is to say the Raw model (IFS) we are trying to post-process.

 You will then be able to visualize the results with the `figures_results.ipynb` notebook.
 The `figures_data.ipynb` notebook provides some code to visualize our data.